Herbalife quarterly profit beats Street

-Oct 29 Nutritional supplements seller Herbalife Ltd's quarterly results trumped Wall Street expectations as demand for its weight-loss products grew in emerging markets.
+Nutritional supplements seller Herbalife Ltd's (HLF.N) quarterly results trumped Wall Street expectations as demand for its weight-loss products grew in emerging markets.

 Herbalife, which expects obesity products and an aging population to spur growth, forecast 2013 full-year earnings in the range of $4.40 to $4.55 per share.